eclab/grains/param/README.md

 ## Choosing Saw vs Square vs Triangle

-The choice of wave is deterined by changing a #define in the code.
+The choice of wave is determined by changing a #define in the code.

 ## Gate Mode